FrontFin/front-b2b-ios-sdk/README.md

 Let your users to connect a brokerage accounts and execute crypto transfers via Front iOS SDK.

+__[DEPRECATED]__
+As of 12/7/2023 this package is no longer maintained and has been superseded by a new version.
+For the latest features, improvements, and bug fixes, please use our updated package.
+You can find it here: https://github.com/FrontFin/mesh-ios-sdk.
+We encourage all users to migrate to the new package for continued support and updates.

 ## Setup

 Add package dependency `FrontLinkSDKPackage` https://github.com/FrontFin/front-b2b-ios-sdk